Developer Guide: Build, Price, and Bill with Paid

 Returns the Order object upon successful creation.
 It’s recommended to store the returned order ID in your own system for future reference and operations.

-Step 4: Stream Agent Signals (AI SDR Edition)
+Step 5: Stream Signals (AI SDR Edition)

-When should I send a signal?
+When should I send a Signal?

 Only instrument activities and outcomes that mean something to your customers.